Data Quality Toolkit: Automatic assessment of data quality and remediation for machine learning datasets: Structured Metrics

 \subsection{Data Fairness}

 Given the increasing concerns around prevalence of potentially biased information and its impact on model application, identifying and flagging bias in data is a critical aspect of data assessment.
 Our toolkit provides a data fairness metric that computes group discrimination using disparate impact.
 It identifies the bias in the dataset and returns the disparate impact score (real number in range set - [0,1]) for sensitive attributes in the given data.
-Details of the algorithm can be found in the following paper \cite{bellamy2018ai}.
 A score of 1 stands for highest quality with respect to data fairness metric.
 The data fairness remediation improves the quality score by mitigating bias in the data by editing feature values to improve group fairness.